-Once all your goodies are in the Instant Pot I let it naturally release for a while after and then vent out whatever pressure is left.
+In the Instant Pot I let it naturally release for a while after the timer beeps and then vent out whatever pressure is left.
 All told, I recommend allowing about 40 minutes from start to finish (including the meat cooking time).

 I love it when meals are easy and delicious.
 Eating low carb really isn’t too hard for me once I have a few tools in my belt and get out of sugar’s grip.
 And it’s always easier when my family is just as excited about a healthy meal!
 Total mom win.

 Want something tasty to go with it?
 Check out these gluten free veggie muffins.
 Best part?
 You don’t even have to make them.

 And if you’re looking for even more low carb keto soups, check out my girl Linda’s post with all the yummy options.